Why We Fight

 What if a player wants a refund?

-Unfortunately, Apple and Google do not allow Epic Games to directly refund players and instead require players to ask Apple and Google directly for a refund.
+Unfortunately, Apple does not allow Epic Games to directly refund players and instead require players to ask Apple directly for a refund.
 Please follow these instructions to ask Apple

 for a refund.

-Note: On August 28, we issued a full refund to all customers who have made purchases on iOS through Epic direct payment before August 28.
+Note: On August 28, 2020, we issued a full refund to all customers who made purchases on iOS through Epic direct payment before August 28, 2020.
 There’s no action needed on your part and you will retain V-Bucks and items purchased.

-Where can I read about more on this topic?
+Where can I read more on this topic?

 Google accused by developer of retaliation for cooperating with House antitrust investigation